David X. Li

 David X. Li (李祥林 (Lǐ Xiánglín) born Nanjing, China in the 1960s) is a Chinese-born Canadian quantitative analyst and actuary who pioneered the use of Gaussian copula models for the pricing of collateralized debt obligations (CDOs) in the early 2000s.
-The Financial Times has called him "the world’s most influential actuary", while in the aftermath of the global financial crisis of 2008–2009, to which Li's model has been partly credited to blame, his model has been called a "recipe for disaster" in the hands of those who did not fully understand his research and misapplied it.
-Widespread application of simplified Gaussian copula models to financial products such as securities may have contributed to the global financial crisis of 2008–2009.
+The Financial Times has called him "the world's most influential actuary", while after the 2008 financial crisis, to which Li's model has been partly credited to blame, his model has been called a "recipe for disaster" in the hands of those who did not fully understand his research and misapplied it.
+Widespread application of simplified Gaussian copula models to financial products such as securities may have contributed to the 2008 financial crisis.
 David Li is currently an adjunct professor at the University of Waterloo in the Statistics and Actuarial Sciences department.

 Early life and education

 Li was born as Li Xianglin and raised in a rural part of China during the 1960s; his family had been relocated during the Cultural Revolution to a rural village in southern China for "re-education".
-Li received a master's degree in economics from Nankai University, one of the country's most prestigious universities.
-After leaving China in 1987 at the behest of the Chinese government to study capitalism from the west, he earned a MBA from Laval University in Quebec, a MMath in Actuarial Science and PhD in statistics from the University of Waterloo in Waterloo, Ontario in 1995 with the thesis title "An estimating function approach to credibility theory" under the supervision of Distinguished Emeritus Professor Harry H. Panjer in the Statistics and Actuarial Science Department at the University of Waterloo.
+Li received a master's degree in economics from Nankai University.
+After leaving China in 1987 at the behest of the Chinese government to study capitalism in Western society, he earned an MBA from Laval University in Quebec, a MMath in Actuarial Science and PhD in statistics from the University of Waterloo in Waterloo, Ontario in 1995 with a thesis titled "An estimating function approach to credibility theory" under the supervision of Harry Panjer.